2.40 million

 Civil society, engaged citizens, non-profit organizations, journalists and academia all feed into efforts in combating IFFs.
 More specifically, civil society organizations can play a vital role in:

 Albania has a solid understanding of IFFs related to the formal economy, including commonly identified predicate offences.
 It has established a comprehensive anti-money laundering and counter-terrorism financing (AML/CFT) framework, characterized by legislative improvements through amendments to the AML/CFT Law in 2012, 2017 and December 2021.
 The country conducted National Risk Assessments (NRAs) in 2012, 2015, 2019 and, most recently, in 2023, coordinated by the Albanian financial intelligence agency (FIA).
 However, these assessments have not been made public.
-An abridged version of the 2019 NRA was placed on a specific FIA platform and can be accessed by reporting entities (such as banks, notaries and money transfers companies).
-In addition, in response to requests by civil society, an abridged version of the 2019 NRA has been made available to those that have requested it.
+A public version of the 2019 NRA was published in the FIA’s website.
+A new strategy for the prevention of money laundering and terrorist financing (2024–2030) was adopted in July 2024.
+This strategy aims to strengthen Albania’s AML/CFT framework, ensuring alignment with national and international developments while effectively addressing emerging threats.

 The legal mechanism for sending and receiving mutual legal assistance requests is complex and involves various authorities with competing deadlines, causing delays in managing incoming requests.
 In addition, there seems to be no systematic prioritization of incoming mutual legal assistance requests and most entities involved in the process do not have a case management system in place.
 Delays in sending and receiving mutual legal assistance also stem from capacity constraints in law enforcement agencies, including personnel and other resources.